 2. Guest list management and guest information collection

 If and what information you can collect from your guests as they RSVP and buy tickets to your event is a subtle yet key area of differentiation across online ticketing systems.
-While it may not be important for all event types, the ease of collecting guest details is certainly a major goal of others yet this has been a bit of a white space in the online ticketing industry.
+It may not be important for all event types.
+But, the ease of collecting guest details is certainly a major goal of others.
 From guest contact information to event-specific information, the more you can gather as your guests RSVP to your event and purchase tickets, the better.
 If it is important that it’s easy for you to collect attendee details (and important that it’s easy for your attendees to provide said information), this would be an area to focus on before choosing where you’re going to sell tickets online.

 3. Customization + Branding

 The ability to create a custom event landing page is critical to many event planners.
 You may prefer the ability to sell tickets through a form embedded in your own website.
 This avoids sending potential guests/buyers to a third party website.
-Make sure to consider a ticketing system’s template offerings, as well as the ability to embed a form on your own page.
-These options allow you much more customization to design your own form and its sections.
+Make sure to consider a ticketing system’s template offerings.
+Also consider the ability to embed a form on your own page.
+These options allow you more customization to design your own form and its sections.

 The other aspect that is important to consider regarding customization is branding.
 Choosing an online ticketing program that doesn’t allow for form embedding or custom templates can be a missed opportunity as you’re no longer controlling the guest experience and your brand has to compete with that of the ticketing platform.
 While this may not be important for some event types, the ability to feature your brand throughout the event is paramount for those hosting high profile, client, and/or corporate events.
-The number of templates or customization options (or no form embedding) differs amongst the major online ticketing solutions so it’s certainly something to consider if featuring your brand matters to your organization.
+The number of templates or customization options (or no form embedding) differs among major online ticketing solutions.
+So it’s certainly something to consider if featuring your brand matters to your organization.

 4. Features and Functionality

 The full suite of the ticketing provider’s feature / functionality is another area that can often get overlooked during the selection process.
-Consider which event management features are relevant for your event so that you can ensure you’re ticketing provider has a solution for each.
+Consider which event management features are relevant for your event.
+That way you can ensure you’re ticketing provider has a solution for each.
 Here are a few non-ticketing features which may be helpful for managing your event: